 Question 4.
-Does the manufacturer feature comprehensive certificate of analysis?
+Does the manufacturer feature a comprehensive certificate of analysis?

 Any reputable manufacturer will always disclose a comprehensive certificate of analysis.
 Such certificate of analysis will feature not only the safety data (heavy metals content and microbiology), but also authenticity data (pH, ashless humic acids or as an alternative DBPs, glycine content, ashes not soluble in hydrochloric acid)

-The manufacturer will also always disclose a third party laboratory where the tests were performed.
-This is done to ensure that an independent third party can verify quality and safety of the product.
+The manufacturer will also always disclose a third-party laboratory where the tests were performed.
+This is done to ensure that an independent third party can verify the quality and safety of the product.

 Question 5.
-Does the manufacturer/merchant claims an abnormally high concentration of humic or fulvic acids, or other ingredients?
+Does the manufacturer/merchant claim an abnormally high concentration of humic or fulvic acids or other ingredients?

-Abnormally high concentrations of either humic or fulvic acids is a major red flag.
+Abnormally high concentrations of either humic or fulvic acids are a major red flag.
 The valuable ones are considered to be the ashless humic acids, they are the ones considered to be carriers of DBPs.
-Usually if the powder is abnormally high in fulvic acid this means that the product is a higher end soil extraction or was cut with fulvic acid.
+Usually, if the powder is abnormally high in fulvic acid this means that the product is a higher-end soil extraction or was cut with fulvic acid.

 Question 6.
 Does the manufacturer/merchant feature nonstandard tests while establishing authenticity?

-If the answer is YES you are dealing with an imitation product made out of soil.
+If the answer is YES you are dealing with an imitation product made out of the soil.

 Sometimes manufacturers will claim high levels of humic/fulvic acids established through either gravimetric or Verploegh and Brandvold are not acceptable to establish authenticity of genuine manual pitch resin.
 Gravimetric analysis is more suited to analyze individual elements and not substances as complex as humic acids.
-The Verploegh and Brandvold method was originally developed to test soil.
-Neither test were ever meant for Shilajit, Moomiyo or any form of mineral pitch.
+The Verploegh and Brandvold method were originally developed to test the soil.
+Neither test was ever meant for Shilajit, Moomiyo or any form of mineral pitch.

 Any food product will contain some level of heavy metals.
-It is important that these levels do not exceed the government mandated safety levels.
-Sometimes manufactures/merchants well “cheat” and claim that there are no heavy metals at all found in their powder.
-In such case the certificate of analysis is guaranteed to be a forgery.
+It is important that these levels do not exceed the government-mandated safety levels.
+Sometimes manufacturers/merchants well “cheat” and claim that there are no heavy metals at all found in their powder.
+In such a case, the certificate of analysis is guaranteed to be a forgery.
 Most natural substances, even the safe ones always contain trace amounts of heavy metals.
 A company claiming absolutely no heavy metals either had malfunctioning equipment or simply forged the certificate of analysis.